-The school consider e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
-When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems.
+The school considers e-safety as a priority and included in this is how we manage pupils' use of their own electronic devices on the school site, and in particular mobile phones.
+When pupils use the school's network to access the internet, they are protected from inappropriate content by our filtering and monitoring systems, which are regularly reviewed for their effectiveness.
 However, many pupils are able to access the internet using their own data plan.
-To minimise inappropriate use, we as a school do not allow personal devices or mobile phones to be used whilst on site.
+To minimise inappropriate use, we as a school do not allow pupil personal devices or mobile phones to be used whilst on site.